Casey Mears: Part-time racing (2017–present)

 On February 20, 2017, Mears announced via Twitter that he would drive the No. 98 Ford Mustang for Biagi-DenBeste Racing in the Xfinity Series for twelve races.
 After Aric Almirola's injury, his schedule was increased with two more races (Pocono and Daytona 2).
 Mears ended up running fourteen races in the No. 98 car with the best finish of ninth.

 In 2019, Mears returned to the Cup Series with Germain, driving the No. 27 Chevrolet at the Daytona 500.
 After starting 40th, Mears finished in the same position when an early-race shunt with Parker Kligerman ended his day.

 In 2023, Mears stated that he would like to be able to reach 500 career NASCAR Cup Series starts and would love to put together an eleven-race schedule.
 Due to Mears' friendship with Legacy Motor Club co-owner Jimmie Johnson, it was speculated he would join the organization, which was a Chevrolet team at the time.

 Following a five-year absence, MBM Motorsports and their Cup entry "Garage 66" announced his return at the Cook Out 400.
 Mears would ultimately finish 35th, eleven laps off the pace.
-It was later announced he would return to the team for the Coke Zero Sugar 400 and the final 3 races of the season.
+It was later announced he would return to the team for the Daytona summer race and the final three races of the season at Talladega, Martinsville, and Phoenix.
+At Daytona, Mears finished 29th, four laps down.
+At Talladega, Mears finished on the lead lap in 18th, the best finish of the year for Garage 66.
+At Martinsville, electrical issues caused Mears to fall out of the race in 33rd.
+At the season finale in Phoenix, Mears finished 36th, 35 laps down.